William McInnes

-Darrell William McInnes (born 10 September 1963) is an Australian film and television actor and writer.
-He is best known for his roles as Senior Constable Nick Schultz in Blue Heelers, as Max Connors in SeaChange, and more recently as TV boss Lindsay Cunningham in The Newsreader and Dr. Roy Penrose in NCIS: Sydney.
+Darrell William McInnes (born 1963 or 1964) is an Australian film and television actor and writer.
+He is best known for his roles as Senior Constable Nick Schultz in Blue Heelers, as Max Connors in SeaChange, and as TV boss Lindsay Cunningham in The Newsreader and Dr. Roy Penrose in NCIS: Sydney.

 Early life and education

-Darryl William McInnes was born on 10 September 1963.
+Darryl William McInnes was born in 1963 or 1964.

 He earned a Bachelor of Arts degree at the Rockhampton campus of the Capricornia Institute of Advanced Education (now Central Queensland University) in 1985.

 He studied drama at the Western Australian Academy of Performing Arts (WAAPA) and graduated in 1988.

 Career

 Television

 After a recurring role in A Country Practice in 1990, McInnes appeared in series such as Bligh, Ocean Girl, Good Vibrations and Snowy before making his name as Senior Constable Nick Schultz on Blue Heelers in 1993.
 McInnes appeared in the show until 1998, when he left to focus on other work.
 In 1999, he joined the cast of SeaChange as Max Connors, the new love interest of the main character Laura Gibson (Sigrid Thornton) after Diver Dan (David Wenham) left the series.

 In 2001, he starred in an episode of Halifax f.p..
 In 2002, McInnes was part of the cast of Marshall Law, which was cancelled after one season; and he returned for several episodes of Blue Heelers in 2004 and 2005.
 He also had a recurring role as Rosie's sleazy ex Colin in 2003's CrashBurn; and a noted comic turn as Sandy Freckle in two episodes of Kath & Kim, under the pseudonym "Rock Hampton".
 In 2006 he completed the telemovie Stepfather of the Bride.

 McInnes was the first guest host of Let Loose Live on 29 May 2005; the show was axed by the Seven Network after just two weeks.
 He also appeared as himself on Micallef Tonight on the Nine Network but it was also quickly axed.
 McInnes lent his voice for the Nine Network factual series The Code: Crime and Justice.
 He is sometimes credited as "Rock Hampton" (e.g. in Kath & Kim and the 2005 film You and Your Stupid Mate), as a nod to his university time spent in the city of the same name.
-In 2007 he played the title role in the telemovie Curtin.
+In 2007, he played the title role in the telemovie Curtin.

 In late 2007, he had a leading role in Season 1 of SBS's East West 101.
 In 2008, he also appeared in Network Ten's telemovie The Informant.
 He portrayed the historical person, Jack Ford, in the ABC drama Dangerous Remedy (2012).
 In 2023, McInnes started to play AFP Forensic Pathologist Dr Roy Penrose in the Network 10/Paramount+ series NCIS: Sydney.